Skip to main content

 Complex Commercial Disputes*

 • Ullico Inc. v.
 West (DC Super.
 Ct); Ullico Inc. v.
 McNulty (DC Super.
 Ct); Ullico Inc. v.
 Bernard (DC Super.
 Ct); Ullico v.
 Casstevens (DC Super.
 Ct).
-Representation of a corporation in actions brought against former directors for improper transactions in company stock.
-Cases were settled and dismissed.
-Litigation issues included claims involving interested director transactions, failure to disclose, and breach of duty of loyalty.
+Represented corporation in breach of fiduciary duty actions brought against former directors for improper transactions in company stock.

 Business Torts, Including Trade Secret Protection & Non-Competes*